by : RJ Fisher last update: February 2022

 Next to big 4 and 5 star resorts there are plenty of budget accommodations as well.
 However, ‘budget’ on Phuket, and other touristy Thai Islands for that matter, is not the same as in the rest of Thailand.
 Note that rates can jump by 50% in high season (Oct/Nov/Feb/Mar) and even 100% in peak season (Dec/Jan).

-Aekkeko Hostel in Phuket Town provides dorm beds and private rooms.
-The hostel in the town center is clean with a fresh and colorful interior.
-Everyone spoke so highly of the owner, but unfortunately we didn’t get to meet during our stay.
+Baan Baan Hostel in Phuket Town provides dorm beds and private rooms.
+The hostel in the town center is clean with a fresh and has a very helpful owner.
+Either a dorm bed for THB800 or a private room for THB650, both are excellent choices.

 Kata Poolside Resort is situated right in the middle of the Kata Beach hustle and bustle.
 Yet, it’s quiet enough to get a good night sleep.
 The rooms are comfortable and really spacious.
 Some of the rooms have pool access right from your private terrace.